DanielSon721/Login-Page-Penetration-Test/README.md

 ## 2. Plaintext credential storage

-Passwords were persisted in the DB as clear text.
-If the DB was leaked, attacker immediately had usable credentials.
+Passwords were persisted in the database as plaintext.
+If the database was leaked, attacker immediately had usable credentials.

 <img width="267" height="139" alt="IMG_6150" src="https://github.com/user-attachments/assets/07e24f6b-ac1a-4742-a8a1-7ca8752b6be7" />